OtaglivE999/Mute-Voce-2.0/Mute-Voce-main/README.md

 If no path is given, the script prompts for one.

-If you accidentally provide a path with spaces that cannot be resolved, the program attempts to replace those spaces with underscores.
-If a file by that name exists (or the original file can be renamed safely) it will use the underscored version automatically.
+If you accidentally provide a path with spaces that cannot be resolved, the program attempts to replace spaces in the **file name** with underscores.
+This does not rename parent folders (which could require special permissions).
+If an underscored file already exists or the original can be renamed safely, that version is used automatically.
+Otherwise you will be prompted that the path is invalid.